jdelkins/pia-tools/README.md

     ```

     The above examples should be pretty self-explanatory; if not, you should
     read up on `systemd-networkd` and/or `text/template`.
-For info on what
+For info on what other
-    other template fields are available (though the above examples demonstrate
+    template fields are available (though the above examples demonstrate (I
-    (I think) all of the useful ones), check out [the Tunnel struct in the
+    think) all of the useful ones), check out [the Tunnel struct in the `pia`
-    `pia` package][tun].
-The template processing package includes [sprig][],
+    package](./internal/pia/pia.go#L18).
+The template processing package includes
-    which provides a number of additional template functions, should they come
+    [sprig][], which provides a number of additional template functions, should
-    in handy.
+    they come in handy.

 2. `mkdir /var/cache/pia` and set the directory permissions as restrictive as
    you can, probably `root:root` and mode `0700`.
 This directory will hold